jsmoriss/wp-file-get-contents/readme.txt

 * {bugfix} = Bugfixes or minor improvements.
 * {stage}{level} = dev &lt; a (alpha) &lt; b (beta) &lt; rc (release candidate) &lt; # (production).

+Note that the production stage level can be incremented on occasion for simple text revisions and/or translation updates.
 See [PHP's version_compare()](http://php.net/manual/en/function.version-compare.php) documentation for additional information on "PHP-standardized" version numbering.

 = Changelog / Release Notes =